Ashikaga Yoshiteru: Tenka-Goken

 The "Mikazuki Munechika" is another one of Japan’s Tenka-Goken and is considered the most beautiful of the five blades.
 This tachi style samurai sword was created Sanjô Munechika and was named for its crescent moon shape (mikazuki).
 Like all of the Tenka-Goken, the Mikazuki Munechika is one of Japan’s National Treasures and is currently on display at the Tokyo National Museum.

-Over its long history, the Mikazauki Munechika has been owned by several important Japanese families.
+Over its long history, the Mikazuki Munechika has been owned by several important Japanese families.
 During the mid-16th century, the Mikazuki Munechika belonged to the Ashikaga family and the sword was used by shogun Ashikaga Yoshiteru to defend himself until he died during an attack on the palace by the Miyoshi family.
 The sword, along with other Ashikaga treasures, was taken by Miyoshi Masayasu.
 The Mikazuki Munechika was passed down a few more times before it was owned by the Tokugawa family.